 Most parents would like to see their child grow up to be confident, to be able to deal with the challenges of everyday life and to get on well with others.
 So what’s that got to do with play?
 Well, everything really.
 Play is exactly how children acquire the skills that we as adults hope they will have in later life.
-Here are 5 reasons why play is important:
+Here are 5 reasons why play is important for children:

 While we all know what play is, it can be hard to define.
 The term play covers a very broad range of activities freely chosen and enjoyed by a child.